bizzcat/D3-visualizations/README.md

 # D3-visualizations
-First set of D3js-based visualizations and corresponding metadata, with full frontend -> database -> backend integration

-Proposal:
-D3-visualizations/proposal.md
+This project is a basic visual representation of Academic Journal MetaData in the field of Computer Software.
+It displays journals publishing in that domain, the keywords they use, and all articles associated with that keyword.

 ### Guidance for CodeGuild instructor
-This code is a copy of the Django application containing my personal portfolio, thus some of the files are not relevant to the project.
+This repository is a copy of my personal portfolio Django application, thus some of the files are not relevant to the project.

-Layout of relevant files for review:
+##### Layout of relevant files for review:

     kw_data
        kw_data